MartinezOutschoornHEP/MartinezOutschoorn-Group-Site-jekyll/README.md

 1. Get a GitHub account and contact one of the administrators of the organization (MartinezOutschoornHEP) to get added to the organization.

 2. Install and set up [GitHub Desktop](https://help.github.com/articles/set-up-git/).
+You will use this to upload your changes to GitHub.

 3. From GitHub web page, find the repository MartinezOutschoorn-Group-Site-jekyll, and click "Clone in Desktop" on the bottom right and get the files on your local computer.